MeltdownInteractive/unitycodesample/README.md

 A pooled event dispatcher for Unity that allows game objects to be decoupled from each other, while generating minimal garbage allocations.

 ### Rest Client
-A Simple HTTP and REST client for Unity based on Promises, also support Callbacks!
+A Simple HTTP and REST client for Unity based on promises.

 ### Further improvements